Comprehensive Guide To Must-Play Final Fantasy Games

 What is the best order to play Final Fantasy games?

-There isn't a strict order required for playing Final Fantasy games as each mainline game has its own standalone story.
-However, a popular recommendation for new players is to start with the most critically acclaimed titles such as Final Fantasy VII, Final Fantasy X, and Final Fantasy XV to get a feel for the series' evolution over time.
+There isn't a strict order required as each mainline game has a standalone story.
+A popular recommendation is to start with critically acclaimed titles such as Final Fantasy VII, Final Fantasy X, and Final Fantasy XV.

 What are the essential Final Fantasy games?